Rel1cx/eslint-react/packages/plugins/eslint-plugin/README.md

 ### General Purpose

 - **Recommended** (`recommended`)\
-  Enforce rules that are recommended by ESLint React.\
+  Enforce rules that are recommended by ESLint React for general purpose `React` + `React DOM` applications.
   _This preset includes the `core`, `dom`, and `web-api` presets._

 ### TypeScript Specialized